 If you are about to become a parent or currently have a child aged 0 to 24 months and you wish to volunteer your child to be part of our ...

 Research at the CBU is dependent on members of the public who volunteer to take part in our studies.
 We welcome volunteers of all ages and always need more people ...

-An entertaining and educational evening of demonstrations and lectures at the CBSU was held on Wednesday 13th March.
-Our annual science open evening titled “A window on the brain” is given as part of the Cambridge Science Festival and features lectures from three of our leading scientists highlighting our varied research, plus the […]
+An entertaining and educational evening of demonstrations and lectures will be held at the CBU on Wednesday 12th March.
+Our annual science open evening, this year titled “Brains and building blocks” is given as part of the Cambridge Science Festival and features lectures from three of our leading scientists highlighting our varied research, plus the […]